shaneapowell/ghaction-package-admin/README.md

 ```

 # Order of Operations
 When this action runs, the various options run in a particular order.
-Allowing for predectible results.
+Allowing for predictable results.
 1. fetch all records in default order from GitHub.
 Up to the default maximum 1000 `--fetch_limit`
 2. stop fetch once the optional `--fetch_limit` is reached.
 3. apply the `--include` filter.